adam-infinity/infinity_bot/README.md

 # README #

 This *infinity_python_demo* code comes with no guarantees but is provided as-is only, in order to assist other users quickly get up to speed with our Infinity APIs.
+(For more details please see our licence file: https://github.com/adam-infinity/infinity_bot/blob/main/LICENSE)

 ### Installation ###